George F. Marion: Early life

 George F. Marion was born on July 16, 1860, in San Francisco, California, USA as George Francis Marion.

 Career

-Marion was in the Broadway production of Anna Christie (1921) of Pauline Lord and the two film versions of Anna Christie of Blanche Sweet (1923 silent) and Greta Garbo (1930 talkie).
+Marion directed and starred as Count Cassibianca in The Little Duchess in 1901.
+He directed the 1904 musical Higgledy-Piggledy.
+He was in the Broadway production of Anna Christie (1921) of Pauline Lord and the two film versions of Anna Christie of Blanche Sweet (1923 silent) and Greta Garbo (1930 talkie).

 Personal life and death

-Marion married to actress Lillian E. Swain in 1894 and later to Agnes E. Daly in 1896.
+Marion was married to actress Lillian E. Swain in 1894 and later to Agnes E. Daly in 1896.
 He died of a heart attack in Carmel, California in 1945, at the age of 85.
 His son George Marion, Jr. was a famous Hollywood screenwriter.